 - Grantees are required to meet an overall matching rate that increases over time.
-You have the flexibility to meet the overall match requirements in any of the three budget areas, as long as the minimum match of 24% for the first three years, and the increasing minimums in years thereafter, are maintained.
+You have the flexibility to meet the overall match requirements in any of the three budget areas, as long as you maintain the minimum match of 24% for the first three years and the increasing minimums in years thereafter.
 See 45 CFR §§ 2521.35-2521.90 for the specific regulations. - If you are applying for the first time, you must match with cash or in-kind contributions at least 24% of the project's total Operating Costs (Section I) plus Member Costs (Section II) plus Administrative Costs (Section III).
 If you are recompeting, please see 45 CFR §§ 2521.40-2521.95 for the match schedule. - The acceptable sources of matching funds are federal, state, local, and/or private sector funds in accordance with applicable AmeriCorps requirements. - In the "Source of Funds" field that appears at the end of Budget Section III, enter a brief description of the match.
 Identify each match source separately.
 Identify if the match is secured or proposed.
 Include dollar amount, the match classification (cash or in-kind), and the source type (Private, State/Local, or Federal) for your entire match.
 (The total amount in the Source of Funds field should match the total amount in the budget narrative exactly.)
 Define all acronyms the first time they are used.
-See Attachment G for instructions for applying for the Alternative Match Schedule.
+See Attachment G for instructions for applying for the Alternative Match Schedule and/or a match waiver.
+Cost reimbursement applicants, please refer to the Detailed Budget